 Developed and manufactured by Danish biotech company Lactobio.

-The products are based on our own research into new, probiotic bacteria strains as well as a research collaboration with Bispebjerg Hospital's dermatological department on skin problems related to Staphylococcus aureus.
+The products are based on our own research into new, probiotic bacteria strains as well as a PhD collaboration with Bispebjerg Hospital's dermatological department on skin problems related to Staphylococcus aureus.

 In the process of developing Bak Probiotic Skincare, our team of microbiologists, biotechnologists and biochemists have isolated more than 1000 new lactic acid bacteria.
 Consequently, our patented strain Lactobacillus plantarum LB244R, has been selected for a superior ability to balance the microbiome and for its probiotic, health-promoting properties.